 Although the quality and individuality of your music are highly important, learning how to develop yourself as an artist is key to success in the music industry.
 Some musicians like to work with a manager to help them do this but it’s not always essential.
 Want an online crash course in artist development? head here.
-Plus, we’re currently offering 25% off this course until our offer ends on 6th July.
-Just use the code ONLINE25 when enrolling to take advantage of this deal.

 We recently spoke to Nathan Burroughs, an industry vet who’s worked as a former music buyer, booking agent and DJ with over 20 years experience performing in the UK and Ibiza, and Pete Gooding, a Cafe Mambo Ibiza resident DJ for 20 years, a music writer for DJ Mag and remixer for Justin Timberlake, Beyonce and Lady Gaga, about the most important things an emerging artist can do to develop their profile.
 As professionals who’ve helped develop the likes of The Ivy, The Alchemist, Themba and over 15,000 DJ and live music residency bookings, it would be wise to take note of what they have to say.